IanHawke/blog/content/2016-06-02-paper-in-an-hour.md

 Date: 2016-06-02 12:00
 Category: Papers
 Tags: Papers
-Authors: Alice Harpole, Ian Hawke
+Authors: 'Alice Harpole', 'Ian Hawke'
 Summary: The Journal of Open Source Software promises that you can write a paper for them in under an hour.
 We put it to the test.

 New journals appear all the time, and few are worth paying attention to.
 When the [Journal of Open Source Software](http://joss.theoj.org/) ([JOSS](https://twitter.com/JOSS_TheOJ)) launched in mid-May, a few things made it stand out.